bit97/cmus_scripts/README.md

 - sacad
 - mediainfo
 - ffmpeg
+- yad

 ## Other configs

-Note: the scripts folder **should** be included in your PATH env variable.
+Note: the scripts folder should be included in your PATH env variable.

 ### cmus
 binds **q** key to *cmus_quit.sh* script